smalott16/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The application uses a back-end express server and several front-end tools including HTML, CSS, Node, JS, jQuery and AJAX.

+## Key Features

+- Users can enter "tweets" of 140 characters or less
+- Error handling is in place to catch any tweets with too much content or no content at all.
+- New tweets are added to the feed via AJAX requests
+- App is useable on both desktop and mobile screen sizes

+## Screenshots

 ## Getting Started